Make Workbooks Compatible Between Versions

 The About Tableau dialog opens and the version number is displayed at the top of the dialog.
 The version number includes the release number and any maintenance release version number if applicable.

 In this example "2018.1" = the release version and ".4" = the maintenance release version of the product.

 Note: Tableau Prep Builder doesn't follow this same naming model for its release numbers.
 Tableau Prep Builder release versions are numbered like Tableau Desktop maintenance versions, for example 2019.1.1, except Tableau Prep Builder doesn't release maintenance versions of that product.

 Release versions often include a range of new features and updates.
 If you try and publish your updated workbook to a prior version of Tableau Server, where those features aren't available, the workbook becomes incompatible.

 There are no compatibility issues with maintenance (or dot) release versions—for example, between Tableau Desktop version 2018.3.1 and Tableau Desktop 2018.3.3 or Tableau Desktop 2018.1.3 and Tableau Server version 2018.1.4.

 There is one exception.
 Tableau sometimes introduces new connector support with a maintenance release.
 This can introduce compatibility issues between Tableau Desktop and Tableau Server if Tableau Desktop has been upgraded but Tableau Server hasn't been.

-For example, suppose Amanda creates a Tableau workbook with version 9.3 of Tableau Desktop and sends it to Zachary, who has version 10.1 of Tableau Desktop.
-Zachary will be able to open that workbook.
-He'll see this message:
+For example, suppose Amanda creates a Tableau workbook with version 2018.3 of Tableau Desktop and sends it to Zachary, who has version 2019.1 of Tableau Desktop.
+Zachary will be able to open that workbook, but he'll see this warning message:

 The workbook will be upgraded when it is saved.
 The upgraded file can't be read by earlier versions of the application.